Spousal Support

 Experienced Representation in Spousal Support Cases

 Marriage is a family partnership.
 Like other partnerships, it has financial elements.
 In the appropriate case, a court may find one party entitled to financial support.
-Laws like the Divorce Act and Ontario’s Family Law Act give the courts direction on the issue.
-Courts must consider compensatory elements of a claim such as child care or a spouse’s sacrifice of career.
-Non-compensatory principles like need are also considered.
-While the Spousal Support Advisory Guidelines are helpful they do not have the force of law.
+Laws like the Divorce Act and Ontario’s Family Law Act give the courts direction on the issue of entitlement.
+Courts must consider compensatory elements of a claim such as child care or a spouse’s career sacrifices.
+Non-compensatory principles like economic dependency based on a standard of living are also considered.
+While the Spousal Support Advisory Guidelines help predict the amount and duration of spousal support, they do not have the force of law.

-Spousal support (called alimony years ago) can become extremely complex in cases involving significant assets or income that the spouses have become accustomed to living on.
-Thorough analysis of income, assets and obligations may be required to sufficiently resolve spousal support disputes.
-The Toronto spousal support law firm of Thomas J. MacLennan, Barrister & Solicitor, offers extensive experience to clients in Toronto and throughout Ontario with complex divorce and high income spousal support matters.
+Spousal support (formerly known as alimony) can become complex in cases involving hidden or artificially low income that require a fulsome investigation.
+A thorough investigation of income may lead to imputing income to resolve spousal support disputes.
+The Toronto spousal support law firm of Thomas J. MacLennan, Barrister & Solicitor, offers extensive experience to clients in Toronto and throughout Ontario with complex divorce and high-income spousal support matters.

 Ontario Alimony Lawyer Advising Clients About Support Calculations

 Spousal support laws have significantly evolved in recent years.
 Need and ability to pay were previously the main factors used in determining if a spousal support award was warranted.
-However, a number of factors are now used to consider whether spousal support should be awarded and, if so, how much should be awarded.
+However, several factors are now used to consider whether spousal support should be awarded and, if so, how much should be awarded.

 Some of the factors considered include: